ShilohAlleyne/genesys.rs/README.md

 # Genesys.rs

-Genesys.rs CLI is an simple cli for searching cards (and opening their YGO-Pro db entry) in the Genesys Yugioh format.
-Cards point values are automatically updated and changes in values between band lists are tracked.
+Genesys.rs is an simple cli for searching cards (and opening their YGO-Pro db entry) in the Genesys Yugioh format.
+Cards point values are automatically updated and changes in values between banlists are tracked.

 # Features